mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 ## IDE tools

-- [MUI Snippets](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-snippets): VSCode extension providing snippets.
+- [Material UI Snippets](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-snippets): VSCode extension providing snippets.
-- [MUI Codemorphs](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-codemorphs): VSCode extension providing codemods.
+- [Material UI Codemorphs](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-codemorphs): VSCode extension providing codemods.
 - [eslint: detect unused classes](https://github.com/jens-ox/eslint-plugin-material-ui-unused-classes): ESLint plugin to detect unused styling classes with `@mui/styles`.

 ## Components

-This is a collection of third-party projects that extend MUI.
+This is a collection of third-party projects that extend Material UI.

+> Note that some of these projects didn't update to support Material UI's latest version.
+Make sure you check that if any error comes up when trying to use them.

 ### Layout